mockoon/mockoon/CONTRIBUTING.md

 - Take some time to understand the application's existing features and limitations by reading the [documentation](https://mockoon.com/docs/latest/).
 - Search through [Mockoon's GitHub issues](https://github.com/mockoon/mockoon/issues) to see if your bug report or feature request has already been addressed, implemented, or declined.
-- If you’re uncertain whether a feature fits Mockoon’s scope or if an issue is indeed a bug, [start a discussion first](https://github.com/mockoon/mockoon/discussions).
+- If you're uncertain whether a feature fits Mockoon's scope or if an issue is indeed a bug, [start a discussion first](https://github.com/mockoon/mockoon/discussions).
 This helps clarify ideas before creating an issue or working on a pull request.
-- If you’re planning to contribute a new feature, please open an issue to discuss it with the maintainers.
-This ensures alignment with the project’s goals and gives the community a chance to provide feedback.
+- If you're planning to contribute a new feature, please open an issue to discuss it with the maintainers.
+This ensures alignment with the project's goals and gives the community a chance to provide feedback.

 You can discuss all things related to Mockoon and ask for help on the [official community](https://github.com/mockoon/mockoon/discussions).